ryanleh/muse/README.md

 This library was initially developed as part of the paper *"[Muse: Secure Inference Reslient to Malicious Clients][muse]"*, and is released under the MIT License and the Apache v2 License (see [License](#license)).

 **WARNING:** This is an academic proof-of-concept prototype, and in particular has not received careful code review.
-Several components necessary for full security (but which don't affect benchmarks) are not fully implemented.
+Several components necessary for full security (but which don't affect benchmarks) are not completely implemented.
 Consequently, this implementation is NOT ready for production use.

 ## Overview